sdejesu1/proj_for_show/pythonSortingGraphing/README.md

 in the environment in which the program is running.
 You can also run the commented out block in Graph.py, starting with "import subprocess" to install matplotlib in the current environment.

-* The only code not authored by myself was code used to create directories in C++ with <filesystem> and filesystem::create_directory in main.cpp.
+* The code not authored by myself or Ben: code used to create directories in C++ with <filesystem> and filesystem::create_directory in main.cpp.
   * Source: "https://en.cppreference.com/w/cpp/filesystem/create_directory".
 * Another piece of code not authored by myself was in graph.py, where I used "import subprocess" and subprocess.check_call() in order to install matplotlib in whichever environment the executable was running in.
   * Source: "https://docs.python.org/3/library/subprocess.html".

-Old Project:
+# Old Project:

 * Example code:
   ```cpp